katydecorah/katydecorah.github.io/_posts/2014-01-01-z-index-and-transform.md

 In making this happen, I was presented with of couple challenges.

-1. Give the ribbon tail a shadow, without adding extra elements.
+1. Give the ribbon tail a shadow without adding extra elements.
 2. Preserve the stacking order on transform.

 ## Give the ribbon tail a shadow